funalab/pyCellLineage/README.md

 - lineageIO
   Mainly used to create a custom Dataframe reading the schnitzcell lin.mat data.
   It can also load Ratio Imgs to calculate ATP concentration.
+(Look at below warnings)
   Once the Dataframe has been created it can either plot 2D, 3D lineage renderations or create histograms of each time point.
   Visualize Lineages also makes it possible for segmented images to show tracked information.